genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 #### Advanced: Finding the minimum using calculus

-There are a series of rules that permit us to compute partial derivatives equations in matrix notation.
+There are a series of rules that permit us to compute partial derivative equations in matrix notation.
 By equating the derivative to 0 and solving for the {$$}\beta{/$$}, we will have our solution.
 The only one we need here tells us that the derivative of the above equation is:

 {$$}
 2 \mathbf{X}^\top (\mathbf{Y} - \mathbf{X} \boldsymbol{\hat{\beta}})=0